Uvira: Consolidation and administrative transformation

 Residential house in Uvira, 1913.
-The building features brick walls, a thatched roof, and a surrounding fence of wooden stakes.
 Photograph from the Tropenmuseum Collection, Nationaal Museum van Wereldculturen.

 Following the suppression of slave traders and mutineers, the EIC established a permanent occupation in Kivu to consolidate Leopold II's authority and counter German and British territorial ambitions.
 From the outset, Uvira emerged as a strategic stronghold as it provided an advantageous position for surveillance over German military outposts in Rwanda, Burundi, and Tanzania mainland.
 In 1900, the EIC expanded northward by establishing or reorganizing a chain of military posts, including Kalembeleme, Luvungi, Nyakukemba, Bobandana, Goma, Lolo, Rutshuru, and Kasindi, with these installations collectively manned by nearly 1,800 soldiers under the command of Inspecteur d'État Paul Costermans, whose mission was to secure the Kivu basin and preclude German encroachment.
 King Leopold II himself accentuated the strategic indispensability of the region, reinforced this stance even on his deathbed, famously admonishing Prime Minister Frans Schollaert: "If you cede Ruzizi-Kivu to the Germans, your old King will rise from his grave to reproach you".
 Numerous police and military campaigns were launched, aimed at subjugating resistant populations such as the Bafuliiru and Bashi, while the Bavira often acted as auxiliaries and intermediaries in the colonial project.

 Initially subordinated to the Stanley Falls District, Kivu underwent administrative reorganization in 1900 with the creation of the Territory of Ruzizi-Kivu (Territoire de Ruzizi-Kivu), extending from Kamanyola to the Kihimbi River, and with Uvira designated as its administrative capital.
 On 17 October 1900, a war council established in Uvira subdivided the territory into two administrative zones: Rutshuru–Beni and Uvira.
 By 1904, the Uvira zone comprised six sectors: Uvira, Luvungi, Baraka, Kalembelembe, Bobandana, and Nyalukemba (modern-day Bukavu).
 On 18 October 1908, King Leopold II ceded the EIC to Belgium, transitioning the territory into what would become the Belgian Congo.
 A ministerial decree of 11 September 1911 placed Kivu under the jurisdiction of the Stanleyville District in Orientale Province.
 Uvira retained its role as administrative headquarters, but the territory was restructured into three new sectors: Tanganyika (capital: Uvira), Lake Edward (capital: Beni), and Rutshuru.
 On 3 November 1913, Kivu was elevated to district status within Orientale Province, and in 1914 the capital shifted from Uvira to Rutshuru.
 Despite this administrative centrality diminution, Uvira remained an important commercial hub at the crossroads of routes linking Burundi, Tanzania, Shaba, and the rest of Kivu, as well as a fortified garrison town, with its contingent growing from 650 to over 1,300 soldiers between 1900 and 1909.
 During September 1914, German forces violated Congolese neutrality by destroying Belgian positions, boats, and telegraph lines in Uvira, which then prompted Belgian and British counteroffensives that systematically dismantled German strongholds along the frontier.